Poisson boundary of group extensions

 3) Observe that we can assume that $\alpha$ is algebraic since otherwise $G_{\alpha}$ has dimension 3.
 Since $\alpha$ is not a root of unity, there is some Galois conjugation $\alpha'$ of $\alpha$ which has absolute value not equal to $1$.
 Observe that $G_\alpha$ is isomorphic to $G_{\alpha'}$.
 Note also that $G_{\alpha^{-1}}$ is isomorphic to $G_\alpha$.
 So we can assume that the absolute value of $\alpha>1$.
 Take $m$: $|\alpha^m|>2$.
 We recall that for any group if $(G,\mu)$ does not have $S^+S^{-}$ property the Poisson boundary of $(G,\mu)$ is non-trivial, see e.g. \cite{erschlerkaimanovich2019}, Remark $5.4$.
 Hence, we can assume that $(G,\mu)$ satisfy $S^+S^-$ property.
 First observe that if $M$ is non-degenerate , there is $k$ such that $M_{\alpha^m}$, $e$ are in the support of $\mu^{*k}$.
 We put $\Delta=\{e, M_1 \}$ and similarly to Example \ref{exa:m1m2mxmy} observe that

-if $\epsilon_{i,j,k}$ take value $0$, $1$ and $-1$ and at least one of the coefficient is $\ne 0$.
-Observe that points whose projection to $Z^3$ of the from $(mk, \cdot , \cdot)$ (for $k\in \mathbb{Z}$) form a finite index subgroup (a lattice) in $\mathbb{Z}^3$.
-Observe that then the number of points after $n$ steps visited in this lattice grow linearly.
+if $\epsilon_{i,j,k}$ takes value $0$, $1$ and $-1$ and at least one of the coefficients is $\ne 0$.
+Observe that points whose projection to $Z^3$ are of the form $(mk, \cdot , \cdot)$ (for $k\in \mathbb{Z}$) form a finite index subgroup (a lattice) in $\mathbb{Z}^3$.
+Observe that then the number of points after $n$ steps visited in this lattice grows linearly.
 (Indeed, with positive probability this number of points is at least ${\rm Const} R_n $, where $R_n$ is the number of distinct points in $\mathbb{Z}^3$, visited up to time instant $n$.
 And $R_n$ is linear in $n$ since the random walk on $\mathbb{Z}^3$ is transient (for this basic fact see e.g. Theorem 1.4.1 in \cite{spitzer}).
 Then we condition on all $\Delta$ increments except for the final multiplication at $X_i$ with a projection to given points of our lattice, we can conclude that $\Delta$-restriction entropy is linear.

-This implies that $\Delta$-restriction entropy is linear, and therefore entropy function grows linearly, and the boundary is non-trivial.
+This implies that $\Delta$-restriction entropy is linear, and therefore the entropy function grows linearly, and the boundary is non-trivial.

-In general, without loss of generality we can assume that $e \in \supp \mu$.
+In general, without loss of generality, we can assume that $e \in \supp \mu$.
 Since $\mu$ satisfies $S^+S^-$ property, there is $r$ such that $g_1, g_2 \in \supp \mu^{*r}$, and $g_1 = M_{\alpha^m} g_2$.
-We can put $\Delta =\{g_1, g_2\}$ and show that $\Delta$-restriction entropy grows linearly.
+We can put $\Delta =\{g_1, g_2\}$ and show that $\Delta$ -restriction entropy grows linearly.

 \end{proof}